 - You can create custom models that predict churn risk, likelihood to convert, delayed payments, and lifetime value

 Prescriptive action describes the process by which AI uses predictions to suggest a range of prescribed actions that improve outcomes.
 When combined with predictive analytics, prescriptive action can suggest options that take advantage of future opportunities while mitigating future risks.
-Here are a few common examples for M&E organisations:
+Here are a few common examples for M&E organizations:

 - You have the ability to adjust campaigns to better target audiences and get a better ROI